clockcpp/HairSpring/README.md

-# INDEV: NOT support many functions in most engine currently
+# INDEV: When this is able to use, we will push as a release tag.
 # HairSpring
 A 2D library for cpp console games,
 based on a part of escapement.